knpuniversity/symfony2-rest/knpu/episode5/battle-resource.md

 # The Battle Resource

 WOW.
 Is it part 5 of the Symfony REST series already?
-Ok then, let's do this!
+Let's do this!

 And this is a special course for me.
 When I started into all this REST API stuff, there were tons of neat-sounding ideas and philosophies like hypermedia & HATEOAS.
-Wowzer!
-Defining these terms is pretty easy... but putting them into practice?
+What a magical time.
+Defining these terms is easy... but putting them into practice?
 It was a Ryan disaster.

-So let's take those ideas on directly in this tutorial, and clear up what's hype, and what is actually an evil ploy to prevent your awesome API from being released.
+Let's take those ideas on directly in this tutorial, and clear up what's hype, and what is actually an evil ploy to prevent your awesome API from being released.

 ## Code Setup